ppdebreuck/modnet/docs/source/getting-started.rst

     - Refractive index (upon request)
     - Vibrational thermodynamics (upon request)

-Download this directory localy to *path/to/moddata/*.
+Download this directory locally to *path/to/moddata/*.
 These can then be used as follows:

 .. code-block:: python